marioGarciaLopez/software-services-ocs-inventory/README.md

  - Download the content of this repository and unzip it in the user directory [ex: c:\Users\mario.garcia].
 There should be a folder named 'provision' and a file named 'Vagrantfile'.
     ![download repo](./img/download-repo.png)

- - Edit Vagrantfile and change the IP for the fixed IP address (Lines 13 and 42)
+ - Edit Vagrantfile and **change the IP for the fixed IP address (Line 3)**.
+Instead, an environment variable 'IP' can be defined with the IP value, so this change would not be needed.
    **Important Note:** This IP should be part of an internal network.
 Make sure to avoid any conflicts with existing DHCP servers.
  - Execute CMD command or open a windows terminal.
  - Type 'vagrant up' and wait until VBox configuration is finished.[25 min]